 Automatically prune old messages: Enable automatic removal of older messages based on retention policies.

 Override global retention policy: Apply custom message retention rules specifically for this team.
+Refer to Room Retention Policy to learn how to prune messages in a room.

 Mentioning teams

-, all members of that team who are present in the room are notified instantly.
-For example, mentioning @engineers
+When you mention a team using @teamname, all members of that team who are present in the room are notified instantly.
+For example, mentioning @engineers alerts only members of that team currently active in the room.

 To learn more about managing and organizing teams, see Teams: Efficiently Manage Your Remote Team on Rocket.Chat